scala/improvement-proposals/content/partial-function-parens.md

 )
 ```

-For consistency, we also allow parentheses to be used in `match` statements, again as long
+For consistency, we also allow parentheses to be used in `match` statements:
-as each branch of the match only has a single expression to the right of the arrow:

 ```scala
 (1, 2) match (